jdaw1/placemat/Documentation/page_level.md

 * The first, and only the first, item of a line description may be `/Closed`, which specifies that the line is a closed loop.
 * The typical piece is `[a b]`, a and b being integers, which specifies that the line runs through the mid-point of the glass positions a and b, the line being perpendicular to the line connecting the centres.
 So if the circles touch then the line segment touches their joint tangent.
-Order doesn’t matter: `[a b]` and `[b a]` do the same job.
+Order doesn&rsquo;t matter: `[a b]` and `[b a]` do the same job.
 The integer a can be replaced with `[xa ya]` (making `[[xa ya] b]`), and likewise b with `[xb yb]`.
-* There are other allowed interior pieces, including `[/HorizontalLeftwards ...]`.
-This is a horizontal line at a *y* specifed by the &lsquo;...&rsquo;, which is an average of at least one absolute level, perhaps &plusmn; some real number of radii.
+* There are other allowed interior pieces, including `[/HorizontalLeftwards …]`.
+This is a horizontal line at a *y* specifed by the &lsquo;&hellip;&rsquo;, which is an average of at least one absolute level, perhaps &plusmn; some real number of radii.
 Absolutes can be /Bottom (with obvious meaning); /Top (ditto); or an integer, in which case the *y* is that of the centre of that circle number.
 Or several integers, in which case the *y* is the average of the centres of those circle numbers. with supplemented by a real, that number of radii being added to the average.